zotero/zoterobib/README.md

 **stylesURL**
 Specifies url for the *styles-repo* website.
 When left empty, default will be used which is https://www.zotero.org/styles-files/styles.json

-**translationServerPrefix**
+**translatePrefix**
 Specifies an additional prefix for where translation server request should be send.
-Useful in cases where `translationServerURL` is left empty so that it's possible to direct requests to a specific endpoint at wherever zotero-bib is being hosted.
+Useful in cases where `translateURL` is left empty so that it's possible to direct requests to a specific endpoint at wherever zotero-bib is being hosted.

-**translationServerURL**
+**translateURL**
 Specifies url for the *translation-server*.
 By default current host is assumed to proxy request to the translation server.